13 June 2019

 But, before you start – remember to check if your student reads Braille – not all blind or visually impaired people do.
 If your student would rather have their Maths available in an accessible electronic format then our E-text Maths might be better for them.

-E-text Maths documents are professionally transcribed so they can be accessed on computer using specialist read-aloud software.
+E-text Maths documents are professionally transcribed so they can be accessed on the computer using specialist read-aloud software.

 Read our Customer Case Study for Liverpool Hope University to find out more about our E-text Maths service.